aamistan/rollforlanguage-backend/docs/project-overview.md

 ## 🌟 **Project Purpose & Vision**

 The Roll for Language backend is a modular, scalable Node.js + Fastify system designed to power an immersive, RPG-style language-learning platform.
-It handles user management, authentication, real-time features, multilingual support, and integration with a modern frontend, all crafted with long-term maintainability and future expansions in mind.
+It handles user management, authentication, fine-grained permissions, real-time features, multilingual support, and integration with a modern frontend, all crafted with long-term maintainability and future expansions in mind.

 ---